 The ultimate target of Hedge Fund and Private Equity is to earn profits.
 The point of difference exists in the attitude of the investment.
-Private Equity Investors stay in the business for a longer duration and invests to make profits from the growth of the company.
+Private Equity Investors stay in business for a longer duration and invest in making profits from the growth of the company.
 The target of Hedge Fund investors is to get returns by any means in a comparatively shorter duration.
 Hedge Fund investors are not concerned with the long-term growth of the company.

 Liquidity and Time Span

 Investments in Hedge Funds are more liquid in comparison to Private Equity.
 The purpose of Private Equity is to reap the profits out of the growth of the company.
-Private Equity Investors stay in the investment for 5-10 years, in order to get returns.
+Private Equity Investors stay in the investment for 5-10 years to get returns.
 On the other hand, Hedge Fund Investors are for a shorter duration.
-They can anytime book the profit, after a lock-in period of 1 or 2 years and exit the investment fund.
+They can anytime book the profit after a lock-in period of 1 or 2 years and exit the investment fund.
 This makes Hedge Fund more Liquid in comparison to Private Equity.

 The investors of Hedge Funds can easily transfer their funds in another name.
 Private Equity Investors are ineligible to transfer their investment in some other party’s name.